opf/openproject/docs/glossary/README.md

 **More information on plugins in OpenProject**
 - [See all available plugins and integrations for OpenProject](https://www.openproject.org/docs/system-admin-guide/integrations/)
 - [Read how to create an OpenProject plugin](https://www.openproject.org/docs/development/create-openproject-plugin/)

+### Primer design system

+OpenProject started adopting [Github's Primer Design System](https://primer.style/) in 2023.
+New features will be developed using Primer and existing features will will be gradually revised.
+Relevant reusable components from Primer as well as common patterns and compositions of these components will be documented in our [Lookbook](https://qa.openproject-edge.com/lookbook/pages/how_to_use).
+[Read more about OpenProject's decision to use Primer](https://www.openproject.org/blog/primer-design-system/)

 ### Project